-The paper was presented on the 13/04/04 at the "Work in Progress" meeting at the MPI-EVAN Leipzig.
+The paper was presented on the 13/04/04 at the "Work in Progress" meeting at the MPI for Evolutionary Anthropology Leipzig.
 The abbreviations used in examples are: AD addressee, C common, D dual, DECL declarative, DEI deictic, DIM diminutive, DIST distal deixis, E exclusive, F feminine, I inclusive, INTENS intensifier, IRR irrealis, OBL obligation, P plural, PROX proximal deixis, REL relative, S singular, SP speaker.
 Arabic numbers, if not followed immediately by S, D, and P, indicate nominal agreement classes.

-Khoisan) and Tuu (alias Southern Khoisan), display structural properties in pronouns (outlined in Güldemann forthcoming b) and even a few individual elements which match fairly closely certain innovations after the Proto-Khoe-Kwadi stage.
-This paper tries to outline in more detail the idea raised by Güldemann (2004: 300) that the restructuring of person-gender-number marking in the Khoe family can be explained in part by the interference of languages related to the Ju and Tuu families.
+Languages of the other Non-Bantu families in the geographical area display structural properties in pronouns (outlined in Güldemann 2004a) and even a few individual elements which match fairly closely certain innovations after the Proto-Khoe-Kwadi stage.
+This paper tries to outline in more detail the idea raised by Güldemann (2004b: 300) that the restructuring of person-gender-number marking in the Khoe family can be explained in part by the interference of languages related to Ju, #Hoan, and Tuu.

 Since this paper involves different language families and sub-groups, I give a brief overview of the lineages involved.
-All units are commonly subsumed under the umbrella "South African Khoisan (SAK)", which at the present state of knowledge must be viewed as a non-genealogical language group comprising three larger units (underlined in the figures) and two isolated languages.
-These can be classified into two pragmatically oriented groupings.
+All units are commonly subsumed under the umbrella "South African Khoisan (SAK)", which at the present state of knowledge must be viewed as a non-genealogical language group comprising three larger units (underlined in the figures) and two isolated languages, Kwadi and ‡Hoan; the latter two are likely related to one of the larger groups (see below).
+The languages as a whole can be classified into two typologically based groupings.